rongem/cmdb/CMDB/Readme.md

 # Administrative rights

 You should grant administrative rights to single users only.
 If your database doesn't contain a user with the role administrator, then every authenticated user has administrative rights.
 So you should set the administrators directly after installation.

+# Deprecation

+This app is being ported to the Angular based project ng-cmdb.
+The core with the REST API will stay as a core component until further notice.
+But the whole user interface will be removed after it was completed in ng-cmdb.
+Administrative interface is already removed from here.